Students Make Connections in the Online National Clubs & Activities Program Designed to Extend Learning!

 Art Club is designed to spark student creativity by exploring two-dimensional and three-dimensional art, photography, and graphic design through techniques and styles associated with each medium.
 Students have the opportunity to create original designs and artwork, share their artwork with peers, learn about appropriate critique guidelines, and provide feedback to other club members.
 Grades 6–12

-Arts and Crafts Club (Crafting Corner) encourages students to create crafts using materials found at home and in nature.
-Through the topics of culture, science, and math, students work on projects such as a splat paint emoji, wooden pallet drink coasters, and straw tulips.
-Grades 4–8
+Arts and Crafts Club encourages students to create crafts using materials found at home and in nature.
+Integrated with subjects such as social studies, science, and math, students work on a variety of creative projects!
+Grades K–8

 Authors Corner encourages students to work collaboratively and individually to write original stories in all genres of fiction and nonfiction.
-Students can share their writing or favorite book/author during LiveLesson® sessions.
+Students can share their writing and favorite books and authors during LiveLesson® sessions.
 Students can also communicate on the Message Boards to give critiques of student writing, create collaborative stories, and discuss favorite book genres.
-Grades 4–12
+Grades K–12

-Science Sleuths: Weird Science students work with the scientific method by planning experiments and observing the world.
-Particular emphasis is placed on the environment with lessons and discussions focused on keeping the planet clean and various global issues such as alternative energy, recycling, and allocating limited resources.
+Science Sleuths: Weird Science enables students to work with the scientific method by planning experiments and observing the world.
+Particular emphasis is placed on the environment, with lessons and discussions focused on keeping the planet clean and various other global issues such as alternative energy, recycling, and allocating limited resources.
 Students conduct experiments at home and share the processes and results with their peers.
 They also predict outcomes and alter variables of experiments conducted in LiveLesson sessions.
-Grades 4–5
+Grades K–5

 Pop Up Events